What Causes Allergies?

-An allergic reaction is your immune systems way of defensively responding to foreign substances in the body.
-The body produces antibodies to fight off the intruding substance(s) (the allergen(s)), which in turn produces a chemical known as histamine.
+An allergic reaction is your immune system defensively responding to a foreign substances in the body.
+Your body produces antibodies to fight off the intruding substance(s), which trigger the production of a chemical known as histamine.
 When the body produces an excess amount of histamine the allergy or asthma symptoms surface.
 Symptoms of an allergic reaction can include itchy and/or watery eyes, sneezing, wheezing, and coughing.

 The term allergen refers to any substance that can trigger an allergic response.
-Common indoor allergens include pollen, mold, animal dander, and house dust mite waste.
-Common outdoor allergens include weeds, grasses, plant and tree pollens, ragweed and mold.
+Common indoor allergens include pollen, animal dander and house dust mite waste.
+Common outdoor allergens include weeds, grasses, plant and tree pollen and ragweed.

 House dust is a mixture of many substances.
 Its content varies from home to home.
-A speck of dust may contain fabric fibers, human skin particles, animal dander, microscopic creatures called dust mites, parts of cockroaches, mold spores, food particles and other debris.
-Of these, the house dust mite is the most common culprit to cause an allergy and asthma reaction.
+A speck of dust may contain fabric fibers, human skin particles, animal dander, microscopic creatures called dust mites, parts of cockroaches, food particles and other debris.
+Of these, house dust mite waste is the most common culprit to cause an allergy and asthma reaction.

-Dust… Mold… Pollen… Particles shed by your pets.
+Dust… dander… pollen… particles shed by your pets.
 You’ll find plenty of allergens in your home, but the most important are allergens from the dust mite and its fecal pellets.

 Up to 30% of all people have allergic symptoms, with the majority being triggered by the house dust mite.
 Also, skin tests have shown that up to 80% of asthmatics react to the house dust mite.